dealcc/Client-Server-List-Storage-Microservice/README.md

 ## CREATING AND DELETING DATA

-To create data and send it to the server, refer to the client.py file, specifically the send_list(id, data_list) function

-The three lines contained are essential for properly sending the message, as the server is expecting a pickle serialized data list and a unique ID through a zmq python request:
+To create data and send it to the server you simply create the list of data and a unique id for said data, then create a request with those two fields and serialize them to send over the network, then send use the socket you created to send it over the network.
+Refer to the code example below:

 ```